joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/09/23/podcasts/the-daily/evangelicals-trumpism.html?searchResultPosition=5

 **U.K. Government Goes Full Tilt on Tax Cuts and Free-Market Economics**\
-`The new administration’s proposals are a sharp break from the era of Boris Johnson, and they represent a turn toward Thatcherism.`\
+`The new administration’s plans are a break from the Boris Johnson era and represent a turn toward Thatcherism.
+The negative reaction from financial markets underscored the extent of the gamble.`\
 https://nytimes.com/2022/09/23/world/europe/uk-tax-cuts-economy.html?searchResultPosition=6

 **The New York Times News Quiz, September 23, 2022**\